JimKrolik/PowerShell/README.md

 Active Directory - Archiving and disabling devices that have not been on the network.

-Active Directory / Office 365 - Creating distribution lists and sorting students for e-mail groups.
+Active Directory - Creating distribution lists and sorting students for e-mail groups.

 Office 365 - Setting the 'Send As' (Trustee) setting for all users.